carbon-language/carbon-lang/llvm/docs/CMakePrimer.rst

 ============

-CMake features the same basic control flow constructs you would expect in any scripting language, but there are a few quarks because, as with everything in CMake, control flow constructs are commands.
+CMake features the same basic control flow constructs you would expect in any scripting language, but there are a few quirks because, as with everything in CMake, control flow constructs are commands.

 If, ElseIf, Else